-- be aware of issues regarding:

-- sharing third party information

-- additional support.
+- sharing third party information - additional support.
 This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person

-- ♣ keep records.
+📥 keep records.

 Clerk to the Governing Body

 The Clerk is the contact point for the complainant and the committee and should: